Jrkej/wrappers/README.md

 This project came into existence because our team leader wasn't aware of the events of hackathon because of information overload so we created this application to help other lost souls like him

 # WHAT DOES IT DO?
--It uses `scrapping` to allow a student to just enter his name, enrollment number and sub-batch (`no PASSWORD required`) and get the complete details of his lectures.<br/>
+-It uses `scrapping` to allow a student to just enter his/her name, enrollment number and sub-batch (`no PASSWORD required`) and get the complete details of his lectures.<br/>
--It also allows clubs to submit their event information with the requirement of a passkey(only accessible to club members).<br/>
+-It also allows clubs to submit their event information with the requirement of a SECRETKEY(only accessible to club members).<br/>
 -It allows a student to view the complete details of all the lectures and events to be held on a specific day.

 # WHY TO USE?